European Cup and UEFA Champions League records and statistics

 UEFA countries, stages reached by teams on the UEFA Champions League and European Cup:

 This page details statistics of all seasons of the European Cup and Champions League.
 These statistics do not include the qualifying rounds of the UEFA Champions League, unless otherwise noted.

 General performances

 By club

 Twenty-four clubs have won the tournament since its 1955 inception.
 Real Madrid is the most successful club in the tournament, winning it fifteen times.
-A total of thirteen clubs have won the tournament multiple times: Real Madrid, Milan, Bayern Munich, Liverpool, Benfica, Inter Milan, Ajax, Nottingham Forest, Juventus, Manchester United, Porto, Barcelona and Chelsea.
+A total of fourteen clubs have won the tournament multiple times: Real Madrid, Milan, Bayern Munich, Liverpool, Benfica, Inter Milan, Ajax, Nottingham Forest, Juventus, Manchester United, Porto, Barcelona, Chelsea and Paris Saint-Germain.
 Eighteen clubs have reached the final but never won the tournament.

 Spanish clubs are the most successful, winning twenty titles.
-England is second with fifteen and Italy is third with twelve.
-Germany has eight titles, Netherlands has six, Portugal has four, France has two and Scotland, Romania and Yugoslavia each have one.
+England is second with fifteen, Italy is third with twelve and Germany is fourth with eight.
+Netherlands has six, Portugal has four, France has three and Scotland, Romania and Yugoslavia have one each.
 Clubs from Greece, Belgium and Sweden have reached the final but never won.